 Program Director, Culpeper Arts & Culture

-Ben Rodriguez-Cubeñas has been program director for the Rockefeller Brothers Fund's Pivotal Place: New York City and the Culpeper Arts & Culture programs since 1995.
-He started his career in philanthropy nearly 30 years ago at the William Randolph Hearst Foundation.
+Ben Rodriguez-Cubeñas is the program director for the RBF’s Culpeper Arts & Culture program.
+He has led the Fund’s grantmaking focused on its home city since 1995, including as the program director of its Pivotal Place: New York City program, which concluded in 2015.
+He started his career in philanthropy three decades ago at the William Randolph Hearst Foundation.
 His grantmaking expertise includes education organizing and policy, immigration affairs, community development, international development, sustainable development, urban planning, and arts and culture.

 Throughout Mr. Rodriguez-Cubeñas’ career in philanthropy, he has been a champion of artists and the arts and an advocate for equity and justice for Latinos and underrepresented communities.
 He continues to play an important leadership role in New York City’s civic and cultural life as vice chair of the Department of Cultural Affairs’ Cultural Advisory Board and chair of the Citizens Advisory Board for the Cultural Plan for New York City.
 In addition, he is vice chair of the board of Casita Maria in the Bronx, New York; chair of Ballet Hispanico’s Leadership Council; on the advisory board of New York Foundation for the Arts’ Leadership Council; and a founding member of the 2015 Lincoln Center Global Exchange.
 He has been a member of the Century Association since 2012.
 He previously served as chair of Hispanics in Philanthropy, a national organization dedicated to promoting philanthropy and support for the Latino community.